-- Heat pump (1) - System control (2) (from VRC 700) - Outdoor temperature sensor with DCF receiver - System sensor, if required - With ground heat source: Ground collector (3) - With air heat source: Air/brine collector(s) (4) - With well water heat source: Ground water module (5)
+- Heat pump (1)

+- System control (2) (from VRC 700)

+- Outdoor temperature sensor with DCF receiver

+- System sensor, if required

+- With ground heat source: Ground collector (3)

+With well water heat source: Ground water module (4)

 The heat pump system generates heat for heating installations and in domestic hot water generation by extracting the thermal energy from a heat source circuit and releasing this into the heating circuit via the internal refrigerant circuit.
-The heat pump can be connected to two different types of heat source (outdoor air, geothermal energy and ground water with a transfer station between them).
+The heat pump can be connected to two different types of heat source (geothermal energy and ground water with a transfer station between them).
 At the same time, there is an opportunity for active cooling to take place via circulation reversal.